groupvine/pg-jobber/doc/api.md

 **Kind**: instance method of <code>[Jobber](#Jobber)</code>
 **Returns**: <code>Promise.&lt;Object&gt;</code> - A promise that resolves with an object
-    with 'results' and original 'instrs'
+    with 'results' and original 'instrs' properties

 | Param | Type | Description |
 | --- | --- | --- |